🌍 Musical journey in music

 • Muscle relaxation and release of tension

-• Reduced stress and better sleep quality
+• Stress reduction and better sleep quality

-• Chakra harmonization and energy balance
+• Harmonization of chakras and energy balance

-🎶 Indian Music: Origins, Practices and Traditional Instruments
+🎶 Indian Music: Origins, Practices, and Traditional Instruments

-Introduction to Indian Music
+Introduction to Indian music

 🎼 The foundations of Indian music

-• The Tala : a rhythmic cycle that supports the melody and guides improvisations.
+• The Tala: a rhythmic cycle that supports the melody and guides improvisations.

-🎸 The emblematic instruments of Indian music
+🎸 The iconic instruments of Indian music

 🎶 The Sitar